kollokollo/X11Basic/README.md

     ./xbasic.static

-The command-line options can be listed with the '-h' option ('./xbasic -h').

 INSTALLING the standalone excecutable:
  Put the executable wherever you like.
 I have mine in ${HOME}/bin/.

-b) compiler and libraries

 If you want to use the compilers, you have to make both the static and dynamic libraries.